notfrancoistm/notfrancoistm/README.md

   <br>
 </h1>
 <h3 align="center">
-  I'm a developer by passion and CS student at UCLouvain in belgium!
+  I'm a developer by passion in belgium!
  </h3>